 1. Contacting the Bureau of Forest Fire Management for information concerning agricultural field burning.
 This is the only recommended method and was employed in developing the inventory.
 Emissions from agricultural field burning are calculated using the number of county and section specific permits.

-The following input data was obtained to calculate emissions for this source category:
+The following input data is required to calculate emissions for this source category:

-- 1. Total agricultural field burning land clearing permits issued by county for New Jersey Divisions A and B and by section for New Jersey Division C, CPER - 2.
+- 1. Total agricultural field burning infested permits issued by county for New Jersey Divisions A and B and by section for New Jersey Division C, CPER ^{2,3,4} - 2.
 Average Acreage per permit (average acres/permit): ACRE 4

-Division A,B,C: 7.5 acres per permit
+Division A,B,C: 1.5 acres per permit